Minting an NFT, or non-fungible token, is publishing a unique digital asset on a blockchain so that it can be bought, sold, and traded.

 • Store and preserve value: You can store the asset’s value in a tangible way — similar to how a physical coin can be minted with a specific precious metal concentration.
 Plus, preserving value digitally is generally considered safe, thanks to the security of the blockchain and the built-in scarcity of NFTs.

-The process for minting NFTs may vary slightly from platform to platform, but the basics are the same: you need a unique digital asset, tokens, a non-custodial hot wallet, and an NFT marketplace.
+The process for minting NFTs may vary slightly from platform to platform, but the basics are the same: you need a unique digital asset, tokens to pay transaction fees, a non-custodial hot wallet, and an NFT marketplace.

 Photo credit: iStock/photoman